IBM/tfxjs/example-tests/README.md

 # Example Tests

-This module contains an example Terraform template using HashiCorp providers and example acceptence and end to end tests for each of them.
+This module containsKeys an example Terraform template using HashiCorp providers and example acceptence and end to end tests for each of them.

 ## Table of Contents